-We are newly founded and are working on setting up some first events towards the end of the semester break and in the coming winter semester.
-If you are interested in becoming part of the group, please drop us an e-mail - we'd be delighted to take you in!
+If you are interested in becoming part of the group, please e-mail the speakers - we'd be delighted to take you in!

 Everyone is welcome to our events.
 You do not need to be an AG member to sign up.

 Virtual Writing Circle (Fridays 9.30-11.45)

 We meet on most Fridays to work together on our respective projects during two guided focus sessions of 50 minutes each.
 Sessions are usually led by Lena Nüchter.
 You do not have to attend every session to take part; simply drop by when you have time and feel like being productive in company.
 If you would like to join, please e-mail Lena ( ) to receive an access link.

 We also regularly organise longer writing sessions for the night owls among us.
 These run from the early evening to midnight and include several focus sessions as well as short activities such as energisers and desk yoga.
 Keep an eye out for next sessions in the Study Calendar to sign up!